 The Legal Studies minor provides students with a broad conceptual framework of legal studies and an opportunity to explore the law in an interdisciplinary perspective.
 We offer law courses in a wide variety of topics to compliment your academic program of study.

-UMass Lowell's minor in Legal Studies program is designed for students across all department majors who are seeking to gain a greater understanding of the role of law in our society.
-The law is central to theories, concepts, rules and research in all acedemic programs.
-The program is not just for students who are interested in pursuing graduate studies in law or a law-related career.
+UMass Lowell's minor in Legal Studies is designed for students across all department majors who are seeking to gain a greater understanding of the role of law in our society.
+The law is central to theories, concepts, rules, and research in all academic programs.
+The Legal Studies Minor Program is not just for students who are interested in pursuing graduate studies in law or a law-related career.
 While many students with a Legal Studies minor attend law school following graduation or pursue a career in the law, the program also produces well-rounded, broadly educated adults that are prepared for the very complex and ever-changing world that we live in.

 All Legal Studies full-time faculty members are available to advise and assist students in designing a pre-law course of study.
-Providing information on taking the LSAT examination, attending local Law School Forums, and applying to law schools is an integral part of the mission of the Legal Studies faculty.
+Providing information on taking the LSAT examination, attending local law school forums, and applying to law schools is an integral part of the mission of the Legal Studies faculty.

 For the latest course requirements, information and more please consult the Academic Catalog- Legal Studies Minor.